lirad/ruby-tic-tac-toe/readme.md

-# Ruby Enumerables
+# Ruby Tic-Tac-Toe

 This project is part of the Odin Project Ruby excercise.
-The goal is to replicate the main Enumerables used in Ruby such as each, select, inject, map and, others.
+The goal is to create an Tic-Tac-Toe game using Ruby.

 ## Built With

-- Rub
+- Ruby
 - VSCode
 - Rubocop

 ## Live Demo

-To quickly see our project in action, visit the [live demo](https://repl.it/@lirad/ruby-enumerable-methods) on repl.it.
+To quickly see our project in action, visit the [live demo](https://repl.it/join/recaiufz-lirad) on repl.it.
+Type bin/main to execute the program.

 ## Getting Started